Kobold: Kobold as doll

+Stringed puppet

 The kobolt and Tatrmann were also boxwood puppets manipulated by wires, which performed in puppet theater in the medieval period, as evident from example usage.
-The traveling juggler (Gaukler) of yore used to make a kobold doll appear out of their coats, and make faces with it to entertain the crowd.
+The traveling juggler (Gaukler) of yore used to make a kobold doll appear out of its coats and make faces with it to entertain the crowd.

 Thomas Keightley comments that legends and folklore about kobolds can be explained as "ventriloquism and the contrivances of servants and others".

 The 17th century expression to laugh like a kobold may refer to these dolls with their mouths wide open, and it may mean "to laugh loud and heartily".